Welcome and thanks for visiting...

 Just you, your eager mind, and your golfing mentor.

-For example, let's pretend to watch a pair, heading toward the 18th hole because it's right near the clubhouse where the sometimes-notorious 19th hole is euphemistically located.
+For example, let's pretend to watch a pair heading toward the 18th hole because it's right near the clubhouse where the sometimes-notorious 19th hole is euphemistically located.

 The 19th hole is a nickname for the after-golf watering hole—pub, bar, eatery, etc. where golfers gather and act like fishermen, telling tales to themselves.
 It’s all very convivial.

 Here they are at the 18th hole.
-Most golf courses are 9 or 18 holes, and that golf tradition seems older than dirt itself.
+Most golf courses are 9 or 18 holes, and that golf tradition seems older than the dirt itself.

 By the way, dawn or dusk is a good time to take this walk along the golfing grounds.
-Nature’s portrait is at its best then.
+Nature’s portrait is at its best, then.

 So, what have we here?